qezlou/LyTomo_Watershed/README.md

 ### Generated Data

 - The generated data are available here [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5770883.svg)](https://doi.org/10.5281/zenodo.5770883).
-- Refer to the `CookBook.ipynb` and other notebooks to see which data you need at each step.
+- Refer to the `notebooks/CookBook.ipynb` and other notebooks to see which data you need at each step.
 - A clear descitption of each file is provided on the Zenodo website.

 - You can use `get_data.py` script to download the files from the shell.